Muellerius capillaris

-Muelleries capillaris, also known as the hair or goat lungworm, is one of the most economically important nematodes of small ruminants.
+Muellerius capillaris, also known as the hair or goat lungworm, is one of the most economically important nematodes of small ruminants.
 Although normally non-pathogenic in sheep, the parasite causes a disease condition called muelleriosis in goats.
 Sheep and goats commonly become infected after accidentally ingesting M. capillaris infected snails or slugs, and the parasite produces eggs in the lungs of its host, causing life-threatening bronchopneumonia in serious cases.

 Distribution

 The distribution of M. capillaris is determined by the geographic location of the snail and slug intermediate hosts the parasite uses in its life cycle.
 The natural intermediate host of M. capillaris is a species of terrestrial snails belonging to the Genus Trochoidea, and juvenile T. seetzenii snails are the most susceptible to the parasitic infection.
 These snails were first isolated and characterized in the Negev Desert in Israel.
 However, many other genus of snails can be infected by M. capillaris: Helix, Helicells, Theba, Abida, and Zebrina.
 Several genus of slugs such as Limax and Agriolimax can also serve as the intermediate host.
 Since there are many intermediate hosts, M. capillaris is found worldwide.
 In areas of temperate climates, nearly all sheep are infected.